2024 Solar Incentives Guide for Mount Pleasant, TX - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Mount Pleasant solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Mount Pleasant solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives